-Spend a four days discovering ancient villages, remote fens and fields touring East Anglia and the lovely counties of Norfolk and Suffolk.
+Spend an enjoyable four days discovering ancient villages, remote fens and fields touring East Anglia and the lovely counties of Norfolk and Suffolk.
 Visit the north Norfolk coast, and the broads before heading down to Suffolk and the coastal towns of Southwold and Aldeburgh, and then inland to the pretty town of Lavenham.

 “The tour information and route planning was spot on!
 We had a great time in the E-type Jaguar and the accommodation was an excellent choice.
 A fantastic time was had by all and I would not hesitate to recommend or use Classic Travelling in the future.”
 J.N., Cheshire